noclocks/legal/README.md

 <!-- BEGIN::WARNING_CALLOUT -->
 > [!WARNING]
 > <details><summary>Expand to view warnings associated with this repository.</summary><p>
-> The repository is meant for internal use at [No Clocks, LLC](https://github.com/noclocks) and its team members only.
+> The repository is meant for internal use at <a href='https://github.com/noclocks'>No Clocks, LLC</a> and its team members only.
 > </p></details>
 <!--END:WARNING_CALLOUT -->